Ibilex (Cefalexin Monohydrate)

 Who Should Not Take Ibilex

-Do not take Ibilex if you are allergic to cefalexin monohydrate, penicillin, other cephalosporins, or any ingredients in the medicine.
+Do not take Ibilex if you are allergic to cefalexin monohydrate, penicillin, other cephalosporins, or any of the ingredients.
 You may have an increased chance of being allergic to Ibilex if you are allergic to penicillins.
 Do not take if the expiry date has passed or if the package shows signs of tampering.

 Medical Conditions to Discuss

-Tell your doctor if you have liver problems, kidney problems, or bowel problems.
+Check with your doctor if you have liver problems, kidney problems, or bowel problems.
 Your doctor may want to take special care if you have any of these conditions.
+Also inform your doctor if you are allergic to any other medicines, foods, preservatives or dyes.

 Pregnancy and Breastfeeding